Washtucna School District Annual Notifications

 Drugs, alcohol and schools do not mix.
 Schools are required to meet certain guidelines to qualify for federal funds.
 In striving to meet those guidelines, patrons are hereby notified of the Washtucna School District policy.
 Washtucna School District supports abstinence from alcohol and other drugs for all students in order that their development can reach full intellectual, emotional, social and physical potentials.

 Pesticide Notification Policy

 The 2001 state legislature passed House Bill 1451 that requires school districts to notify the public of our pest control and herbicide use.
 An interested person can register with the school district to receive notification of pesticide application or can contact us for any information on our pesticide policy.
-For more information contact Tom Hays at 509-646-3401.
+For more information contact Washtucna School District at 509-646-3401.

 The district welcomes public participation and input regarding the planning and operating of the district’s special education program.
 If you have any questions regarding your special education student, you have the